 The One Water Plan integrates the water supply, flood protection, and stream stewardship missions of the Valley Water at the watershed scale.
 Drawing from detailed existing programs and plans, One Water seeks to find the nexus between these three mission components for new opportunities in integrated water resources management.
 One Water does not replace the substantial existing planning in place by Valley Water's Water Utility Enterprise and the Watersheds Division but instead looks for opportunities to further protect and enhance water resources.
 For more information, contact: [email protected]

-Valley Water Board of Directors Considers Adoption of One Water Plans
+Valley Water Board of Directors Adopts One Water Plans

-On January 25, 2022, the Valley Water Board of Directors will consider adoption of two integrated water resources master plans (i.e. One Water Plans).
+On March 22, 2022, the Valley Water Board of Directors adopted two integrated water resources master plans (i.e. One Water Plans).
 The One Water – Santa Clara Countywide Framework provides a vision, goals and objectives as guidance for future watershed plans.
 The One Water – Coyote Creek Watershed Plan applies that guidance to the first of five planned watershed plans, evaluates past and present conditions, and proposes a list of priority actions for implementation.
+Valley Water is now working on watershed plans for Upper Pajaro River and Guadalupe River Watersheds.
+Learn more about the Upper Pajaro Plan and provide your input in the link below.

 ONE WATER VISION